martinboers/plcnext-book/src/ch00-00-introduction.md

 The controller must be connected to a local area network with access to both the internet and the host machine.
 Note that the controller does not include a wireless network adapter.

 A knowledge of Ethernet networking would also be beneficial.
-The book "[Ethernet Basics](ethernet-basics)" by Phoenix Contact is recommended for this purpose.
+The book "[Ethernet Basics][ethernet-basics]" by Phoenix Contact is recommended for this purpose.

 > Throughout this book, the PLCnext Control hardware will be referred to as either *PLCnext Control device*, or *controller*, or *target*.
 In this book, these terms are used interchangeably.
 Controllers from other manufacturers are often referred to with the term  *PLC*, but in this book the term *PLC* will only be used to refer to those firmware components on the controller that implement real-time automation functions.